Classes

 scarduzio

 Ms. Scarduzio is the new fourth grade homeroom teacher.
-She will teach third and fourth math, science and religion.
 She graduated from Widener University with a Bachelor of Arts degree in Psychology and a minor in Sociology and will begin working toward her masters in Education in January.
 In addition to being a teacher, she has also worked as a dance/gymnastics teacher and a sports coach for several years.
 Ms. Scarduzio's excited to begin her new journey at Saint Mary!

 Julianna Scarduzio